-Applicants to the Specialist in Community College Education and the Specialist in Education degree program in Educational Leadership must hold an earned master's degree from an accredited institution.
+Applicants to the Specialist in Education degree program in Educational Leadership must hold an earned master's degree from an accredited institution.
 Applicants to the Specialist in Education in Psychology and Counseling must hold either an earned bachelor's or an earned master's degree from an accredited institution.
 Applicants must submit the following to Graduate Admissions:

 - A completed application for admission.
 Applicants are encouraged to submit the application before May 1 to be eligible for the following summer; before August 1 to be eligible to enter the following fall semester; and before December 1 to be eligible to enter the following spring semester. - A \$30 nonrefundable application fee.
 Checks must be made payable to Arkansas State University.
-If applications are received without payment, Graduate Admissions will hold all application materials and notify the applicants that no action will be taken until payment is received. - One copy of official transcripts of all previous undergraduate and graduate coursework attempted to be sent directly from the institution(s) previously attended. - Official report of a score, obtained within the last five years, on the Graduate Record Examination (Ed.S. in Psychology and Counseling only).
-The SCCT program will accept either the Graduate Record Examination or the Miller Analogies Test.
+If applications are received without payment, Graduate Admissions will hold all application materials and notify the applicants that no action will be taken until payment is received. - 3.
+One copy of official transcripts of all previous undergraduate and graduate coursework attempted to be sent directly from the institution(s) previously attended. - Official report of a score, obtained within the last five years, on the Graduate Record Examination (Ed.S. in Psychology and Counseling only).